When is Municipal Court held?

 Kaukauna Municipal Court is not a court of record, therefore records of court proceedings do not end up on Wisconsin Circuit Court Access.

-Yes, please feel free to contact him through our court office, or if you are attempting to contact him other than on a Tuesday, please feel free to contact him at 920-766-0320.
+Yes, please feel free to contact her through our court office, or if you are attempting to contact her other than on a Tuesday, please call 920-766-0320.